 Volunteer opportunities for the Seacoast Family Food Pantry for this summer

-The Seacoast Family Food Pantry Meals 4 Kids program needs volunteers Wednesdays and Thursdays this summer — Wednesdays is the day the food is sorted and packed for the kids and Thursday is the day it is delivered out into the community — from Seabrook to Kittery.
-If you are interested in volunteering please reach out via e-mail to: firstname.lastname@example.org or call 603-436-0641.
+The Gather/Seacoast Family Food Pantry Meals 4 Kids program needs volunteers Wednesdays and Thursdays this summer — Wednesday is the day the food is sorted and packed for the kids and Thursday is the day it is delivered out into the community — from Seabrook to Kittery.
+If you are interested in volunteering please reach out via e-mail to email@example.com or call 603-436-0641.
 This would be an awesome way for you to further support the outreach work of St. Andrew’s and also to connect with a critically important program in the Seacoast Community.